mbarnettHMX/beneficial-ownership-engine/docs/deployment/LOCAL_DEPLOY.md

 code .
 ```

-THe `code` command will start Visual Studio Code.
-When Visual Studio Code opens, click on the Explorer icon on the navigation pane at left, select the 'transparency_engine' folder then select 'Terminal->New Terminal' to open a Power Shell in that folder.
+THe `code` command will start Visual Studio Code with the current folder opened.
+In Visual Studio Code, click on the Explorer icon on the navigation pane at left, select the 'transparency_engine' folder then select 'Terminal->New Terminal' to open a Power Shell in that folder.

 ### Configuring and Triggering the Pipeline